digitalmemex/webclient/README.md

 responsive webclient for DeepaMehta

-Based on our experiance with the existing DeepaMehta webclient, we want to build the next generation web interface.
+Based on our experience with the existing DeepaMehta webclient, we want to build the next generation web interface.